Midem

 RX France has decided to no longer continue to organize the Midem event."
 In a separate communication, Midem Director Alexandre Deniot announced that RX France and the city of Cannes were in "exclusive and advanced discussions for the latter to take over the Midem brand".

+In 2023 and 2024, smaller editions were held.
+In late 2024, the City of Cannes announced a new partnership between Cannes, the Palais des Festivals and Live Nation for the 2025 edition "with the ambition to make MIDEM 2025 the global crossroads of the music industry".

 Business role

 Midem provides a forum for business talks, political and legal discussions.
 It is a market where global distribution and music deals are sealed.
 It also is a platform for showcasing new artists, musical trends and music-related products and services.
 So-called musictech, or music technology services, has featured more prominently over later years.

 Attendance

 In January 2013, Midem was attended by 6,400 delegates from 3,000 companies (out of which 1,350 had stands or pavilions of their own).
 The event was covered by 350 international journalists.
 Although there are attendees from all over the world, the majority of delegates have been from Western Europe and North America.
 In 2015 many more international delegates registered.